 How to handle inappropriate questions

-When asked an inappropriate question on an application form or in an interview, you could respond in a number of ways.
-You could:
+When asked an inappropriate question on an application form or in an interview, you could:

 However you choose to answer, be professional and tactful.

 If you have a human rights complaint or have a question about a specific situation, contact the Alberta Human Rights Commission.